Still Our Favorite Pasta in L.A.

 It’s comforting to know that some things don’t change in life, like my favorite pasta restaurant in Los Angeles continuing to provide the freshest pasta four and a half years after our first visit.
 Maccheroni Republic has been churning out delectable pasta dishes since early 2014 (photo on right below from 2014), and it is as good (or even better) today as it was back when we first started going here.

 Maccheroni Republic makes fresh artisan pasta daily from organic flour and semolina.
 Unlike other L.A.
-Italian restaurants (and there are plenty of really good ones), you will not find any of the big meat dishes as entrees here.
-It’s pasta, pasta … and more pasta.
-And that’s a good thing, because they do it great.
+Italian restaurants (and there are plenty of excellent ones), you will not find any of the big meat dishes as entrees here.
+It’s pasta, pasta, and more pasta.
+And that’s a good thing because they do it great.

-In late May, Tracy and I dined here twice in one week … once for lunch on a hot Sunday afternoon, and then a few days later for dinner with our friend Denny, visiting from Vancouver, BC.
-Both meals, as expected, were wonderful.
+In late May, Tracy and I dined here twice in one week: once for lunch on a hot Sunday afternoon, and then a few days later for dinner with our friend Denny, visiting from Vancouver, BC.
+Both meals, as expected, were terrific.

 On Sunday, Tracy and I decided to walk around downtown Los Angeles in our futile attempt to get in shape for our autumn trip to Northern Italy.
 We first climbed the stairs at the Walt Disney Concert Hall.
 After I was administered oxygen, we scoped out the lovely flora.

 … and rode that bad boy 298 feet down.

 Our plan was to walk through the Grand Central Market and then head back up the stairs adjacent to Angels Flight and call it a day.

 However, when we reached Broadway, we spied our old favorite Maccheroni Republic, and since it was lunchtime, and we had worked up quite an appetite, we sauntered the short distance to Maccheroni Republic’s side entrance (photo on the right taken a few nights later).